Recall Process - Elections Alberta

 The results will be published on the Elections Alberta website.

-What are the Requirements After the Results of the Petition are Published?
+What are the applicant’s responsibilities after the results of the petition are published?

-Within two days of the publication of the results of the recall petition, the applicant must:
+Within two days of the publication of the recall petition results, the applicant must:

-• Return the recall petition and all canvasser identification documents to Elections Alberta;
+• Return all copies of the recall petition and all canvasser identification documents to Elections Alberta;

-• Destroy all additional copies made of signatures sheets by the applicant or canvassers, and
+• Destroy all copies of signature sheets, including blank copies, made by the applicant, their team, or registered canvassers, and

-• Submit to Elections Alberta a signed affidavit confirming all signature sheets have been returned and all copies destroyed.
+• Submit a signed affidavit to Election Alberta confirming the petition and all signature sheets have been returned and all copies destroyed as directed.

-A recall vote is successful if more then 50% of the electors who voted are in favour of the recall.
-If successful, the MLA is removed, and a by-election is held in the electoral division.
+A recall vote is successful if more than 50% of the electors who voted are in favour of the recall.
+If successful, the MLA is recalled and no longer an MLA, and a by-election is held in the electoral division.